Cooch Behar State: British East India Company acquires control

-From now on, until the transfer of control to the State of India in 1947, Koch Behar was a princely state subject to overall British Suzerainty.
+From then on, until the transfer of control to the State of India in 1947, Koch Behar was a princely state subject to overall British suzerainty.

 Subsequent princely rulers under the British East India company were Harendra Narayan (1783–1839), followed by Shivendra Narayan (1839–1847) and then by Narendra Narayan (1847–1863).

 Rulers

 The rulers of Cooch Behar State held the title of 'Maharaja' from 1884 onwards.
-They were entitled to a 13 gun salute by the British authorities.
+They were entitled to a 13-gun salute by the British authorities.
 The last ruler signed the instrument of accession to the Indian Union on 1 January 1950.